mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Move your to-do list out of your inbox

-At this point, "don't use your inbox as a to-do list" is pretty cliché advice, but I'll say it anyway:
+At this point, "don't use your inbox as a to-do list" is cliché advice, but I'll say it anyway:

 * **Don't use your inbox as a to-do list**